 Generated Architecture

-The Apical TypeScript generator produces a modular, type-safe client and schema package from your OpenAPI specification.
+The Apical TypeScript generator produces a modular, type-safe output package from your OpenAPI specification.
 This document describes the structure and purpose of the generated files and directories.

 Output Directory Structure